 Dr Darren McClounan, UKCP Registered Psychotherapist; MUPCA (Accred)

 I aim to create a welcoming and non-judgemental environment in which you will feel able to speak freely.
 My consulting room is a safe space in which we can explore your concerns and difficulties, with the hope of working towards bringing about the change you desire.
-I strongly believe in the potential of the therapeutic relationship in and of itself to effect change.
+I strongly believe in the potential of the therapeutic relationship in and of itself to effect change

 Training, qualifications & experience

-I have worked with a wide and diverse range of individuals in the field of mental health and well-being for over 15 years.
+I have worked with a wide and diverse range of individuals in the field of mental health and well-being for almost 20 years.
 Having initially qualified as a Mental Health Nurse (RMN), I then went on to undertake an extensive training in psychotherapy and counselling which I progressed through certificate, diploma and Masters (MSc) levels, culminating in the successful completion of my Professional Doctorate (PsychD).
 I also attended the Advanced Practitioner Programme as part of my doctoral studies.

 I have successfully completed: